jmdict-kindle/jmdict-kindle/README.md

 * Linux, Windows with Cygwin or WSL (might also work on macOS with a few changes)
 * Kindle Previewer if building on Windows or WSL [Kindle Previewer](https://kdp.amazon.com/en_US/help/topic/G202131170)

   * Kindle Previewer has to be added to PATH.
-If normally installed add it be executing (for this change to take effect, please close all cmd and powershell windows):
+If normally installed add it by executing (for this change to take effect, please close all cmd and powershell windows):
   ```powershell
   Set-ItemProperty -Path 'Registry::HKEY_CURRENT_USER\Environment' -Name PATH -Value ((Get-ItemProperty -Path 'Registry::HKEY_CURRENT_USER\Environment' -Name PATH).path + ";$env:APPDATA\Amazon")
   ```